stefanhahmann/clesperantoj_prototype/readme.md

 If using the cmake windows GUI and visual studio GUI

-1. Project Build files are specified by changing the 'Where to build the binaries' option
+1. Project Build files are specified by changing the 'Where to build the binaries' option on the CMake GUI.
-2. The installation folder is specified by the CMAKE_INSTALL_PREFIC option
+2. The installation folder is specified by the CMAKE_INSTALL_PREFIX option in the options table.

 If using cmake from command line